jack-bradshaw/monorepo/java/io/jackbradshaw/kmonkey/README.md

 ```

 Voilà!
-You can now use coroutines with JMonkey.
+You can now use coroutines with JMonkey without the risk of wrong-thread exceptions.